eramirez51/worknotes/01-Projects/Hundred Alts/🎯 UploadToBigTable.md

 ## Plan A
 * Try to generate Avro and use ToBq to send it.
 I need to find my Dataflow code that generates Avro
  * Found it? https://github.com/u-next/ds-autoaltmakers/blob/feature/dataflower/src/dataflow/dataflow/beam/csv2avro.py
+* I need to read from yaml config, and automatically send the data to BQ using this information, by automatically creating the BQ Job Config
-* Test how much additional time is incurred by this
+* TODO: Test how much additional time is incurred by this

 ## Plan B
 * Focus on trying to upload the data to BigQuery first, worry about how to do it correctly later